PracticalParticle/Guardian/certora/README.md

 2. The workflow will automatically run on pull requests and pushes to main when relevant files change.

-3. To manually trigger verification of a specific spec:
+3. To manually trigger verification:
    - Go to the Actions tab in your repository
    - Select "Certora Formal Verification" workflow
    - Click "Run workflow"
+   - Options:
      - Enter the spec file path and/or contract name if desired
+     - Check "Run only security verification" for focused security runs

 ## Mutation Testing